bcgov/entity/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---
-**Describe the bug in the current situation**
-A clear and concise description of what the bug is.
+**Describe the bug in current/ actual behavior/ situation** A clear and concise description of what the bug is.
-* observed behaviour
+* observed/ actual behaviour
 * is there a specific platform? (if yes, please name here)
 * what environment?

-**Impact**
+**Impact of this bug**
 Describe the impact, i.e. what the impact is, and number of users impacted.

+**Pre Conditions**

 **Expected behavior**
 A clear and concise description of what you expected to happen.
-Use the gherking language:
+Use the gherking language.

 **Steps to Reproduce**
 Steps to reproduce the behavior: